gejirz/colorpalette-master/README.md

 - To generate a palette out of a given picture.
 - To write a wrapper for my script, which will compose my palette with the given picture into a single image.

-## For that I created a package called "colorpalette-master":
+## For that I`ve created a package called "colorpalette-master":

 ### Install it via pip:
 ```python